 Back in the day, if you wanted an image for your wall, you bought a print of a photograph by a photographer.
 Today everyone and his dog is a photographer, and there are massive carbon-spewing cloud storage server farms in Greenland overflowing with images of everything in the world.
 And now here comes the iPhone 11.
 Some say the market for “wall art” is disappearing.

 Maybe not yet, at least not totally.
-The bar has been raised, but maybe not in the ways everyone thinks.
+The bar has been raised, just not in the ways everyone thinks.
 To get hung on a wall, a photo has to do more than tickle the eye; it has to impress.
 I think many people still like photos that look like they were shot by a photographer with a real camera and not a phone.
 What does that entail?
 What contributes to the impression that this is a real photo?

 It isn’t “sharpness in the corners”, “noise in the shadows” or “accurate color”.
 Those things are nice – but online, you’re basically selling a thumbnail, backed by a preview image less than 1K across, rendered in sRGB on an uncalibrated display.

 A real photo looks intentional – like a photographer thought about it, used some equipment, and did some work on it.
 The subject has to be interesting; but after that, a sense of composition, viewpoint, how it fits in the frame.
-Landscapes and cities should feel ‘anchored’, like you stood there with Ansel Adams’ big wooden tripod (and as a side note this means more than just getting it level; it also involves which element in the photo will be the true vertical).
+Landscapes and cities should feel ‘anchored’, like you stood there with Ansel Adams’ big wooden tripod (and this means more than just getting it level; it also involves which element in the photo will be the true vertical).